aiswirel61/northwind-mongo/README.md

 ### What it is

-* Just a simple data dump from SQL's Northwind database to a CSV
+* Just a simple data dump from SQL's Northwind database
-* CSV (northwind.csv) turned into multiple CSVs
-* CSVs imported into Mongo (mongo-import.sh)

 ### What it needs

 * There aren't any employee/product images
 * It's a straight data dump - no relations or special magic
+* Just run "mongorestore ./" inside of dump folder

 Thanks to [@shayden](https://github.com/shayden) for the csv dump.
 Buyer beware, caveat emptor, carthago delenda est et al